Crayfry/Dishonored_Cheat_menu/README.md

 The exe file should appear in a "build" file that wasn't in the folder before.

 # Current Bugs/Unintended Features
+Unlimited Health does not mean invincibility, since the program only executes cheats every 10 miliseconds.

 The application taskbar name is a bunch of Chinese characters (when running, hover over the application on the taskbar).

 When displaying the memory addresses of client, player, and inventory, values are in decimal instead of hex.